waqar-habib/LIRI-Bot/README.md

 ## Credits

 - A huge thanks to:
     1. all my TAs, especially Brandon Gatlin and Nick Sladden for helping me work out the kinks in the app.
-Also, to Latish McNeel for solving the pesky "circular reference" error
+Also, to Latisha McNeel for solving the pesky "circular reference" error
     2. Anuj Pant, my tutor who took time out of his busy schedule to helping solve the ticketmaster object problem.

 ## Copyrights